PuerkitoBio/gocrawl/README.md

 By default, uses the default net/http.Client.
 This default will automatically follow redirects up to 10 times (see the [net/http doc for Client struct][netclient]).
 It will be possible to provide a custom Fetcher interface implementation.

+## TODOs

-TODO : Reuse worker once it is idle for a given duration.
+*    Reuse workers once it is idle for a given duration.
+*    Standardize log output.
+*    More tests, especially with fetcher for controlled, static data, to check some behaviour.

 [goquery]: https://github.com/PuerkitoBio/goquery
 [robotstxt]: https://github.com/temoto/robotstxt.go